meso-network/meso-js/.changeset/old-baboons-drive.md

 "@meso-network/meso-js": patch
 ---

-hide frame on cash out send transaction req
+Automatically hide the Meso iframe when a cash out transfer has been sent.